Reclaiming The Throne

 As with most characters in this game, Luna’s name is already an obvious indicator of her archetypal role within the narrative.
 Conjoining the ancient names “Luna” and “Freya”, it marks her as the embodiment of femininity in its most integral form: The young woman gets her moniker from the Latin name of the moon and the Roman goddess associated with it.
 Since times immemorial, the feminine has been connected to the lunar forces in myth and symbolism, as the moon’s transformations have inspired man to understand and internalize the cyclical nature of life, death and rebirth, which is inextricably linked to the reproductive capability of women.
 The moon has also come to symbolize the darker aspect of femininity: the night, keeper of secrets and mystery, the arcane and magical, prenatal existence, dreams and the subconscious.
 In contrast to this, the second part of Luna’s full name refers to the Norse goddess Freya, who embodies the “diurnal” characteristics of femininity, namely fertility, beauty and love.
 Thus uniting the celestial and telluric aspects of female nature, Lunafreya is portrayed both as a gentle, radiant maiden as well as a deep and sapient character, whose central role to the development of the heroic protagonist can not be disregarded.

 The dualism of solar and lunar forces is commonly used to portray the complementary relationship between the masculine and the feminine, with the sun being equated with male power, intellect and nobility.
 Final Fantasy XV makes frequent use of this celestial symbolism by aesthetically juxtaposing Luna and Noctis while constantly playing with the symbols of light and dark, keeping their relationship fluent and ambivalent: Noctis is the designated “King of Light” and an embodiment of the solar hero, but the prince’s name literally means “of the Night” and his character design features black as its prime color.
 Luna, on the other hand, is by her name associated with the nocturnal, but stands as the epitome of a fair northern beauty and functions as the “light within darkness” for as long as Noctis is not yet ready to emerge from the ambiguity of adolescence and ascend his relucent throne.
 Both characters mirror each other in every possible aspect without standing in contradiction or opposition to one another.
 Instead, their mutual dependence makes them necessary parts of a greater whole.
-The male and female archetypes are not exclusively separated here, but rather intertwined and communicating, each supporting and complementing the other while still retaining their distinctive identity.
-Invoking the traditional Eastern symbol of Yin and Yang in this context may prove a fitting analogy.
+The male and female archetypes are not exclusively separated here, but rather intertwined and communicating, each supporting and complementing the other while still retaining their distinctive identity – a wisdom prefigurated in the traditional Eastern symbol of Yin and Yang.

 Heaven and Earth

 While the masculine is traditionally linked to the sphere of culture, as men have “drawn the perimeter” and established the dominion of their tribe since time immemorial, the feminine is universally associated with nature – gentle force of birth, growth and nurture but also a chthonic cradle of mystery and death.
-Women have therefore been considered closer to the primal forces of nature and Chaos, which form the basis of divinity.
-It is therefore not surprising to see the main female character in Final Fantasy XV also fulfilling the role of mediator between man and the gods in her function as Oracle.
+Women have therefore been considered closer to the primal forces of nature and Chaos.
+Accordingly, the main female character in Final Fantasy XV also fulfills the role of mediator between man and the titanic gods in her function as Oracle.
 The pantheon of the game’s fictional world consists of six major gods and goddesses, the “Astrals”, who are actually recurring characters throughout the Final Fantasy franchise.
 Each of them is based on a god or creature of mythic lore and governs a natural element (Titan/Earth, Ramuh/Lightning, Leviathan/Water, Shiva/Ice, Ifrit/Fire, Bahamut/Steel).
 It is the sacred duty of the Oracle’s bloodline, whose latest and youngest inheritor is Luna, to act as a pillar of spiritual stability for the populace of Eos, easy their existential suffering and commune with the gods, for which she is ardently revered by the people of the world.
 Her character thus clearly harkens back to the figure of the sibyl, the “seeing woman” and priestess who appears in many forms throughout the traditional folklore of Europe, examples being the Pythia of Delphi or the Norse Völva.

 Aside from her caritative duties to the people of the world, the Oracle’s contribution is also crucial to the prophesied ascendance of the Chosen King.
 A great part of Final Fantasy XV’s story is dedicated to Noctis’ quest to enlist the Astrals’ aid in his campaign to reclaim the Lucian throne.
 Initially, this proves a near indomitable task for the inexperienced and immature prince, since he isn’t capable of understanding the voices of the gods, let alone interpret their arcane demands and challenges.
 To succeed in this Herculean effort, he is therefore utterly dependent on Luna’s intervention.
 In the end, it is the Oracle’s unflinching trust and support for the future king that manages to sway the hearts of the divine beings, who eventually agree to lend their powers to Noctis, if he might prove his strength to them.
 Only through the aid and guidance of his betrothed Luna, who awakens the Astrals and lays out a path for him, is Noctis able to confront the deities and claim their loyalty.

-This relationship between the Oracle and the King of Light paints a vivid picture of the existential interdependence between the masculine and the feminine: Man’s relationship to nature is primarily one of confrontation and struggle, with untamed nature representing the chaos that he must subdue and conquer in order to ensure the survival of himself and his tribe.
-He therefore considers himself largely separated from the forces of nature, which appear to him as menacing challenges to be overcome or as tools to be employed.
-But without a balancing force to harness and channel this destructive masculine energy and mediate between the combatants, men are prone to either fall to crippling Nihilism, due to a lack of transcendent value, or get tangled up in their own creations until they devolve into totalitarian edifices.
-To be able to create, protect and rejuvenate enduring frameworks of human society – culture, law and hierarchy – man is thus in need of a genuine link to nature and the divine, which is provided by the feminine.
-It is only through the female embodiment of Mother Nature, who gives life to all men and their descendants, that a man can truly be connected to the natural cycles of life and death and thus establish his place within the eternal recurrence of the cosmos.
+This relationship between the Oracle and the King of Light paints a vivid picture of the existential interdependence between the masculine and the feminine: Man’s relationship to nature is primarily one of confrontation and struggle, with untamed nature representing the chaos that he must subdue and conquer in order to impose cosmic structure onto the world.
+He therefore considers himself largely separated from the elemental forces of nature, which appear to him as menacing challenges to be overcome or as tools to be employed.
+But without a balancing force to harness and channel the destructive potential of masculine energy and mediate between the combatants, men are prone to get tangled up in their own creations until they devolve into mechanistic, totalitarian edifices.
+To be able to channel his energies into the continuous rejuvenation of life, man is in need of a harmonizing link to the world, which is provided by the feminine.
+She who bears life is the necessary counterpart to the creative virile agency and only their union can bring upon true rebirth.

 Love and Sorrow